bolinocroustibat/vj/README.md

 # Automatic Video Jockey API

-Provides random YouTube video IDs according to an optional given theme, and store them in a DB for later usage without depleting the YouTube API quota.
+Provides a random YouTube video ID according to an optional given theme, and store cached YouTube IDs in a DB for later usage without depleting the YouTube API quota.

 ## Dependencies